 You may be asking, “Why do I need a Group when I already have a Profile or Page?”
 As we have already established, Pages may have a limited reach.
 And with your personal profile, just because someone has decided to Friend you does not give you the right to market to them.
 There is a little something in business we call “permission marketing” and it returns far better results than a “spray and pray” approach.
 Those truly interested in your message can join your Group to receive notifications, peer support, and advice.

 Related Content: How Starting a Facebook Group Can Help Your Business

 Most direct sales companies offer some type of lead capture system that will allow customers to receive newsletters by email.
 Promote yours on a regular basis.
 If your company does not have a system in place, consider creating one with AWeber or a similar system if your company allows.
 And again, just because you have someone’s email does not give you permission to add them to your newsletter subscribers.
 They must give you permission.
 It’s the law.

-Killer Customer Service Sells
+3. Killer Customer Service Sells

 Your Facebook Page reach may be declining, but consider the reach of your entire customer base.
 What if they each shared your message with five friends?
 If they are receiving white glove service, they may.
 And don’t be afraid to ask for testimonials that you can share within your Groups or newsletters, on your website or blog, etc.